Musical Leadership at a Glance (Bio below)

 -----------------------------------------

-Nick Seifert - Director
+Nick Seifert - Music Director

-Don Staffin - Assistant Director, In-House Arranger
+Don Staffin - Artistic Director

-Doug Brown - Vocal & Performance Coach
+Doug Brown - Vocal Coach

 Doug has been an active member of the Barbershop Harmony Society (BHS) since 1983 and is currently President of the Atlantic Harmony Brigade.
 He also performs with the NYC-based Voices of Gotham and Somerset Hills, NJ choruses.
 Over the years Doug has served many roles.
 He has been as a Section Leader for multiple voice parts in multiple choruses, a Choreographer, Music VP, Assistant Director, and front line Musical Director.
 His performing quartets have appeared on radio, national television, and in commercials.
 Doug has competed in multiple competitions including qualifying for the Mid-Atlantic District contest.
 He has been selected to coach quartets from across the country and taught musical leaders at multiple Districts' Harmony schools and the Barbershop Harmony Society's Harmony University.
 Administratively, Doug was elected and served on the Mid-Atlantic Board of Directors and the Barbershop Harmony Society International Board of Directors.
 In 2015, the Mid-Atlantic District inducted Doug into their Hall of Honor.